Hai Sing Catholic School: Art

 At the 12th Singapore National Junior Watercolour Competition 2018, the school clinched another Certificate of Achievement with a Highly Commended Prize.
 The event was held by the Singapore Watercolour Society.

 Co-curricular activities

 Hai Sing Catholic School offers a variety of extra-curricular activities, labelled as co-curricular activities (CCAs) by the Ministry of Education (Singapore), available to all of its students.

 Robotics

-The most well-known Co-curricular activity at Hai Sing Catholic School, the team has snagged a wide variety of awards from events such as:
+The most well-known CCA at Hai Sing Catholic School.
+The team had snagged a wide variety of awards from events such as: